mikeraab/docker001/Participant-Guide.md

 Explore this Helloworld app in the browser.
 Navigate to the IP of the Docker Host where it is running and note the number of visits:

-> *Note - the IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost (for the rest of this document, it may just be referred to as host IP or docker host IP for simplicity)*
+> *Note - the IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost (for the rest of this document, it may just be referred to as host IP or Docker host IP for simplicity)*

 <img src=images/004-hello-world.png />

 ***

 You are now actually using an application that is in the Docker container.
-Refresh the browser and observe how the visits counts increments.
+Refresh the browser and observe how the visits count increments.
 This is a live application.
 A simple example, but an example of the experience of using an application running in a container, which is no different than if it was not running in a container.

 > *Makes you wonder about how many apps that you are using on a day to day basis, may indeed be running in a Docker container?*